SpacehuhnTech/esp8266_deauther/README.md

 So make sure your router is up to date and has management frame protection enabled.
 But be sure that your client device supports it too, both ends need to have it enabled!

 The only problem is that most devices don’t use it.
-I tested it with different WiFi networks and client devices now and it worked every time.
-It seems that even newer devices which support frame protection, don’t use it by default.
+I tested it with different WiFi networks and devices, it worked every time!
+It seems that even newer devices which support frame protection don’t use it by default.

 ## Disclaimer